ibrahim4529/callbackin/README.md

    ```
    Creating callback Callback 2 for http://localhost:8000/handle-error
    Using This URL to use your endpoint: https://api.callbackin.my.id/handle/2b4edbf0-3c71-473c-97ad-1c34978ca7f9
+   Start callback with this command: callbackin run 10
    ```
    Copy the generated URL and use it as the destination for your requests.
 5. List all created callbacks by running the command: `callbackin list`.